Port of Paranaguá: Data

 Since the arrival of the first foreign ship, the English Somme, the size and number of ships docking in the port have changed.
 In the 1930s, around 400 small boats and personal watercraft moored each year.
-Today they are more than 2,000, more than 330 meters long and 42 meters wide.
+Today they number more than 2,000, are more than 330 m long and 42 m wide.

 Maritime traffic grew as dredging and infrastructure improvements were made.
-The first dredging in the Port of Paranaguá dates from 1936, but it was not until 1948 that depth was increased along the wharf and the evolution basin.
+The first dredging in the Port of Paranaguá dates from 1936, but it was not until 1948 that the depth was increased along the wharf and the evolution basin.

 In eight decades, the types of products handled have been transforming the port of Paraná.
 In 1965, for example, Paranaguá was the world's largest coffee exporter.
 With the end of the product cycle, in the 1970s, shipments of corn and timber arrived.
 Porto has already exported loads such as crystallized menthol, which was the basis for the production of toothpaste and mint.
-They were loaded onto ships in barrels and boxes; It already had the shipment of soy lecithin, sassafras oil, broom handle and even a square of guatambu (ivory wood), which was exported to Europe to make furniture legs, as well as noble woods such as pine and cinnamon.
+They were loaded onto ships in barrels and boxes; it already had the shipment of soy lecithin, sassafras oil, broom handles and even a square of guatambu (ivory wood), which was exported to Europe to make furniture legs, as well as noble woods such as pine and cinnamon.

 Currently, Paranaguá is the first port in Brazil in the export of soy flour and vegetable oil, the second in the export of sugar, paper (coil), frozen products, alcohol and vehicles, and the third in the shipment of soy and wood.
 The port of Paraná is also a leader in the import of fertilizers and represents 34% of all fertilizer imports in the country.

-In 2020 it presented more than 57 million tons of product movement.
+In 2020, it presented more than 57 million tons of product movement.
 With 14.2 million tons of soybeans exported, 5.4 million tons of soybean meal and 2.5 million tons of corn.

 The Port of Paranaguá is the largest bulk port in Latin America.
-It's also the third largest container port in Brazil, only surpassed by Itajaí and Santos.
-It's the largest port in Brazil for the export of grains.
+It is also the third largest container port in Brazil, only surpassed by Itajaí and Santos.
+It is the largest port in Brazil for the export of grains.
 It exports and imports grains, fertilizers, containers, liquids, automobiles, wood, paper, salt, and sugar, among others.
 Most of the ships from other countries are from the United States, China, Japan and South Korea.